Kingdom Come: Deliverance II Gameplay, and What to Expect

 Q: Does it have fast travel?

-A: Yes, but like the first game, it carries risks (bandits, ambushes).
+A: Yes, but as in the first part it is not without risk (bandits, ambush).

 Q: Is it coming to Game Pass?